xuangu-fang/Wandering-Spetre/temp/rebuttal_BayOTIDE/rebuttal-fang-BayOTIDE.md

 # for reviewer  TmRT (6/3)

-We thank reviewer for the careful review and constructive suggestion
+We thank reviewer for the careful review and constructive suggestion.
+We address the comments below( C: comments; R: responses):

 > C1:"The numbers of trend factors and seasonal factors are important parameters, but the analysis is insufficient.
 More experiments and analysis might be better."
 <!-- highlight and add exp -->